ohtarr/whereuat/README.md

 WhereUAt is an application designed to manage and synchronize location information.
-It is currently being developed to manage E911 services in Microsoft Teams as well as Intrado/West Corporations E911 Gateway.
+It is currently being developed to manage E911 services in Microsoft Teams as well as Intrado/West Corporations E911 Gateway...